-This design example supports target functionality in two memory spaces.
+These bridge design supports target functionality in two memory spaces.
 Initiator functionality is controlled by writing into registers.
 The local bus interface signals are distinct for each block in the design, allowing blocks to be added or removed.
 Data transfer is pipelined for high clock rate.
-The functional description listed here describes DE01; DE02 and DE03 will contain a subset of this functionality as listed in the facts table.
+The functional description listed here describes SB01; all other bridge designs will contain a subset of this functionality as listed in the facts table.